Impact of the COVID-19 pandemic on television in the United States: Return to studio-based production

 On July 6, 2020, after having used an at-home format, TBS's Conan became the first U.S. late-night show to begin airing episodes from outside of the host's home.
-Host Conan O'Brien presented the program from the Coronet Theatre in Los Angeles with limited on-site staff.
+Host Conan O'Brien presented the program from the historic Coronet Theatre in Los Angeles with limited on-site staff.
 The program continued to use remote interviews and was filmed without a studio audience (besides assistant Sona Movsesian).

 On July 13, The Tonight Show became the first U.S. late-night talk show to return to taping at their normal facility (although at NBC Studios' Studio 6A with a new set rather than Studio 6B, where the show usually originates), with a limited on-site crew (including its house band The Roots) and no in-studio audience or interviews.
 The program hosted its first in-studio music performance from 6A on August 11, with Trey Anastasio performing a song from his album Lonely Trip with The Roots.

-On August 6, 2020, CBS announced that its late-night shows would return to studio tapings with no audience on August 10; The Late Show returned to the Ed Sullivan Theater building but not the auditorium proper; instead they used a smaller, secondary set modeled on Colbert's office in the building.
+On August 6, 2020, CBS announced that its late-night shows would return to studio tapings with no audience on August 10; The Late Show returned to the Ed Sullivan Theater building but not the auditorium proper, using a smaller, secondary set modeled on Colbert's office in the building.
 Meanwhile, The Late Late Show returned to a reconfigured version of its normal studio (with its sofa replaced by a single armchair for Corden, and audience seats removed).
 Usher was the show's first in-person guest since the start of the pandemic; the segment was initially presented as being a glitchy remote interview, featuring a parody of "My Boo", which Corden titled "My Zoom", before Usher suddenly emerged from backstage.
 On September 14, Corden temporarily hosted from home, after being required to self-isolate due to a possible COVID-19 exposure outside of the studio.
 The rest of the program's staff remained in studio, with Corden appearing on stage via a monitor atop his desk.